 Welcome to my website!

 My research lies at the intersection of cultural, historical and political sociology, with a focus on nationalism, religion and empire.
-I’m currently at the outset of a comparative study of national identity after the loss of empire, while also leading the creation of a comprehensive annotated bibliography of the study of nationalism in partnership with the Antwerp-based research organization NISE (National Movements and Intermediary Structures in Europe) and ASEN.
+I’m currently at the outset of a comparative study of cultural nationalism after the loss of empire, while also leading the creation of a comprehensive annotated bibliography of the study of nationalism in partnership with the organization, National Movements and Intermediary Structures in Europe (NISE).
 My most recent book, The Cultural Politics of Nationalism and Nation-building: Ritual and Performance in the Forging of Nations, was published with Routledge in 2013.
 My book for Palgrave, provisionally entitled, Saints to Sinners: Anglicanism, the Civilizing Mission and the Indian Residential Schools in Canada, is expected to be published in 2015.

 If you would like to get in touch on any aspect of my research interests, or publications please drop me an email E.T.Woods@uel.ac.uk or tweet Follow @EricTaylorWoods